Shipping outdoor or house plants abroad by mail or courier

 Regulations on exporting outdoor plants abroad

 Sending plants inside the EU

-When shipping plants within Europe, check whether it needs a phytosanitary certificate, as it depends on the type of plant you are shipping.
-European Union applies strict regulations to plants that are sent from outside of the EU.
+When shipping plants or seeds within Europe, check whether it needs a phytosanitary certificate, as it depends on the type of plant you are shipping.
+The same recommendation goes for plant seeds delivery by courier or by mail.
+The European Union applies strict regulations to plants that are sent from outside the EU.
 However, there are no legal requirements for additional sanitary checks and certificates if the plant is grown and transported across the EU.

 Sending plants to/from countries outside the EU

-When it comes to delivering plants to countries outside the EU, it is necessary to check the official requirements and regulations from both respective countries related to international plant transportation.
+When it comes to delivering plants to countries outside the EU, it is necessary to check the official requirements and regulations from both countries related to this international plant transportation.

 The first step is to check whether the species of plant you want to transport is allowed in that country.
 Secondly, the sender needs to arrange all necessary documents for it to be cleared in customs.
 In the USA, for example, one is required to have a permit of transportation and transit when importing plants into American soil.
 In Australia, the species of the plant must be listed as allowed on the BICON website and may be required to go to quarantine upon arrival.